elf4j/elf4j-provider/README.md

 ### Zero configuration mandatory, this file can be empty - default to a line-based writer with simple log pattern
 ### global no-op flag, overriding and will turn off all logging if set true
 #noop=true
-### Minimum output level is optional, default to TRACE if omitted
+### Minimum output level is optional, default to TRACE for all caller classes if omitted
 level=info
-### These override the output level of all caller classes included the specified packages
+### These override the output level of all caller classes included the specified package spaces
 level@org.springframework=warn
 level@org.apache=error
-### Writer is optional, default to a simple standard streams writer
 ### Standard out stream type, stdout or stderr, default is stdout
 stream=stderr
-### Optional default override of writer pattern
+### Global writer output pattern if omitted on individual writer, default to a simple line based
 #pattern={json}
+### Any writer is optional, default to a simple standard streams writer
-### standard is the only supported writer type
+### 'standard' is currently the only supported writer type
 writer1=standard
 ### This is the default output pattern, can be omitted
 #writer1.pattern={timestamp} {level} {class} - {message}